eBay/TrustFabric/InterOp.md

 -   `state` is implementation specific and left as a choice
 -   `redirect_uri` is the pre-registered value of the redirect uri for the client.
 Value provided must match the configuration.
 More details will be added later.

-If the delegation is initiated by a application (e.g. infra controller), the controller must initiaute an authenticated request by providing the fabric access token as part of authorization header.
+If the delegation is initiated by a application (e.g. infra controller), the controller must initiate an authenticated request by providing the fabric access token as part of authorization header.

 Response
 ```http